xen-troops/moulin/docs/rouge.rst

 :code:`files:` section is optional.
-It defines :code:`remote:local` mapping of files that should be presented on newly created filesystem. :code:`remote` part is how the file will be named on new filesystem, while :code:`remote` is a path on your disk.
+It defines :code:`remote:local` mapping of files that should be presented on newly created filesystem. :code:`remote` part is how the file will be named on new filesystem, while :code:`local` is a path on your disk.

 :code:`size` is optional. `rouge` will calculate total file size and add some space for the filesystem metadata to determine block size.